Share and Enjoy:

 The Straight Dope

-Since 1973, Cecil Adams has been answering readers’ oddball questions and fighting ignorance with his entertaining writing.
+Since 1973, Cecil Adams has answered readers’ oddball questions and fighting ignorance with his entertaining writing.
 Highly recommended.
 W

 The Top 10 Everything of 2008